 How are vehicle registration fees calculated?

 Yes, completely free with no signup required.
-All calculations run locally in your browser.
+All calculations run locally in your browser — no data is transmitted or stored.

 How accurate are these estimates?